tgherzog/wbgapi/README.md

 It is designed both for data novices and data scientist types.
 WBGAPI tries to shield users from some of the confusing ideosyncrasies of the World Bank's API while remaining consistent and intuitive for those who are familiar with its basic data structures.
-More on that later.

 WBGAPI differs from other modules in a few respects.
 The most significant is that it queries databases individually instead of collectively.
 To appreciate